asbjrnmunk/amaes/README.md

 [NEW!]
 We have released a new dataset of 60K brain MRI callled FOMO60k, which is available for download on [Hugging Face 🤗](https://huggingface.com/fomo-mri/fomo60k).

-**All code necesarry to reproduce the dataset will be made available as soon as possible**.

 # Model checkpoints

 All checkpoints have been pretrained on 🧠BRAINS-45K for _100_ epochs using AMAES.